Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Delivered in Dec.- 1928 from Akers mek.
 Verksted, Oslo (432), 365.5' x 51.8' x 21.9', two 6 cyl.
 2T single DM (Aker) 2300 bhp.

 Both pictures are from a book about Akers mek.
 Verksted, 1931.
+The 1st picture looks like it was taken at her launching.

-Related page on this website
+Related items on this website

 M/S Bomma - info on the gold transports from Norway.